irenef/coursenotes/notes.md

 		inference on sensitive attributes and research that make surprising inferences such as the two cases analyzed above.

-#### Student Comments: Criteria for "Crossing The Line"
-// TODO insert ideas from students

 ## Part IV.
 Appendix: Does Everything Predict Everything
-// TODO insert transition between part 3 and part 4

 ### Limitations of Prediction